-The Stormwater Quantity Network Planning Report by BMT in 2020 was prepared as the background document for LGIP stormwater quantity network planning.
-It forms the basis for the network planning and modelling for stormwater quantity and outlines:
+The Stormwater Quantity Network Planning Report (BMT, 2020) was prepared as the Background document for LGIP stormwater quantity network planning.
+It forms the basis for the network planning and modelling for stormwater quantity and outlines the following:

-- The size and scope of required activities that form the flood mitigation elements to address all future flood issues - The program of activities forms the schedule of works for the regional stormwater quantity network in the LGIP.
+- the size and scope of required activities that form the flood mitigation elements to address all future flood issues - the program of activities forms the Schedule of Works for the regional stormwater quantity network in the LGIP.

-The report provides up-to-date and comprehensive network planning for stormwater quantity from 2021 to 2036.
+The report provides up-to-date and comprehensive network planning for stormwater quantity for the period from 2021 to 2036.